Nixxx19/Kompete-Ai/README.md

 ## 🚀 Deployment

 This project is deployed on Vercel.
-You can test the live application by visiting the deployed URL.
+You can test the live application by visiting the deployed URL